What is Sexual Harassment?

 Document your conversation.
 Summarize what the complainant has told you and include any observations of the person's demeanor (frightened, shaking, crying, etc.).
-Send your summary in an envelope marked "Confidential" and send it to the Affirmative Action / Equity Office (Downtown Center 301).
-Feel free to call the Director of Affirmative Action / Equity at 971-722-5841.
+Send your summary in an envelope marked "Confidential" and send it to the Equity and Inclusion Office (Downtown Center 301).
+Feel free to call the Director of Equity and Inclusion at 971-722-5841.

 - Words to avoid when talking to a complainant

 - It's no big deal.